 You can find plenty on the marketplace, including these lovely wrapped ones from Suzannesaidso, which would make a great gift for any plant lover!

 The room in the house which often lacks surface space, so perhaps best left without plants?
 Of course not.
 Where there's a windowsill, there's a way!
 Here are some suggestions to make sure your kitchen isn't left out.

-If you don't have worktop space to give up, hanging plants like Golden Pothos or the String of Hearts could be the perfect answer.
-Here's a lovely coconut hanger with String of Hearts available to buy from Candide Marketplace seller Greenarium.
+If you don't have worktop space to give up, a hanging plant like a Golden Pothos or String of Hearts could be the perfect answer.

-If you have plants already but nothing to hang them in, these crochet hangers would also look great, and you can choose from a wide range of colours to suit your kitchen.
+If you have plants already but nothing to hang them in, there's a range of hangers available on Candide Marketplace, and you can choose from a wide range of colours to suit your space!

 Don't worry - there's more!

 Hopefully, these recommendations will help you reconfigure your plant collection at home to keep them all looking their best!